Qingyueee/DECLUST/README.md

 ## ⏬ Installation

-We recommend using a separate conda environment:
+We recommend using a separate Conda environment.
+Information about Conda and how to install it can be found in the [anaconda webpage](https://www.anaconda.com/docs/getting-started/miniconda/main).

 - Create a conda environment and install the DECLUST package